AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Related Work

-In this paper, we propose \sys to generate question-specific data prep operations for TQA tasks.
-The key difference between these methods and \sys is that the data prep operations generated by \sys are tailored to specific user questions and customized for the tables, as different questions may have different data prep requirements, even for the same table.
+\revise{We propose \sys to generate \emph{question-aware} data prep operations for TQA tasks.
+Traditional data prep methods typically operate at an {\it offline stage}, independent of any specific downstream question or query.
+In contrast, question-aware data prep studied in \sys {tailors the tables to the specific needs of the question} during the {\it online stage}, directly addressing the challenge of aligning the table’s structure with the NL question's semantics. }

-\stitle{LLMs-based Multi-Agent Framework.} A multi-agent LLM framework refers to a well-designed hierarchical structure consisting of multiple LLM-based agents and scheduling algorithms~\cite{wang2024survey}.
-Compared with single-agent methods based on prompting techniques, such structures are better suited for handling complex tasks like software development, issue resolution, and code generation~\cite{hong2023metagpt, qian2023communicative, chen2024coder, tao2024magis,ishibashi2024self, islam2024mapcoder}.
-AutoTQA~\cite{DBLP:journals/pvldb/ZhuCXLSZSTL24} propose a multi-agent framework supporting Tabular Question Answering.
+\stitle{LLMs-based Multi-Agent Framework.} A multi-agent LLM framework refers to a well-designed hierarchical structure consisting of multiple LLM-based agents and scheduling algorithms~\cite{han2024llm}.
+Compared with single-agent methods based on prompting techniques, such structures are better suited for handling complex tasks like software development, issue resolution, and code generation~\cite{hong2023metagpt, qian2023communicative, chen2024coder, tao2024magis,ishibashi2024self, islam2024mapcoder}. \revise{The structure of multi-agent frameworks can be categorized into equi-level~\cite{terekhov2023second}, hierarchical~\cite{ahilan2019feudal, harris2023stackelberg}, and nested~\cite{chan2023chateval} structures.} AutoTQA~\cite{DBLP:journals/pvldb/ZhuCXLSZSTL24} proposes a multi-agent framework with hierarchical structure for supporting Tabular Question Answering.

-While AutoTQA improves table analysis, this paper focuses on the performance bottleneck caused by data prep issues in TQA.
-Our proposed framework, \sys, addresses question-aware data prep for TQA and can be integrated as a plugin into current TQA approaches to further improve the overall performance.
+\revise{ We adopt the hierarchical structure because our design introduces a Planner agent that decomposes the overall data preparation task into three distinct sub-tasks, each handled by specialized agents.
+This top-down coordination naturally aligns with the principles of the hierarchical multi-agent framework.
+Moreover, while AutoTQA focuses on improving table analysis, this paper focuses on the performance bottleneck caused by data prep issues in TQA.
+Our proposed framework, \sys, addresses question-aware data prep for TQA and can be integrated as a plugin into current TQA approaches to further improve the overall performance. }